refraction-ray/general-notes/lectures/ML in a Nutshell.md

 Components of active learning $$(C,L,S,Q,U)$$: C is the classifier trained for labeled data L, U is unlabeled data and Q is the query algorithm to pick most uninformative unlabeled data.
 Such data should be labeled by "expert" S then.
 Firstly, one have some data in L. Then one can train a C based on L. Then we use Q strategy to pick some data from U and label them via S. Next, retraining the model C based on new enlarged L. Repeat these steps until the C classifier is satisfying.

 The core of such algorithm is the strategy of $$Q$$.
-One can query by uncertainty, by expected change, by error reduction, by trade-off between exploration and exploitation and so on.
+One can query by uncertainty, by expected change, by error reduction, by information entropy, by trade-off between exploration and exploitation and so on.
 Therefore, active learning is a framework with algorithm and implementation dependent on specific problems.
+The classifier C can be any learner we know before in ML.

+For an detailed introduction to active learning, see [this](https://www.datacamp.com/community/tutorials/active-learning).

 ### Semisupervised Learning